Foretelling vs. Forthtelling: Understanding Prophecy

 Conventional Christianity and its overt emphasis on pleasure and prosperity have greatly tainted the accurate interpretation of God’s pure word.

-Much of modern prophecy has deteriorated into commercialised psychic mediums focused on fortuitous predictions of fleeting delight.
+Much of modern prophecy has deteriorated into commercialized psychic mediums focused on fortuitous predictions of fleeting delight.

-Many people with true prophetic gifts may fail to recognise their power since their opinions are based on excessive exposure to doubtful prophecies.
+Many people with true prophetic gifts may fail to recognize their power since their opinions are based on excessive exposure to doubtful prophecies.

 Moreover, most of Yahweh’s plans for His children haven’t yet been revealed, if at all, in those eras; therefore, His people’s confidence was based on the message of prophecy.